Estimating the Intensive Margin Effect in Panel Data Settings: Notation and set up

+It is also important to note that this assumption does not correspond to restricting the sample to those observed in the first period.
+Allowing for missingness in the pre-treatment period is crucial for imputing the missing potential selection outcomes, which is central to the methodology developed in this paper.
+Restricting the sample to units with observed outcomes at baseline would discard valuable information contained in baseline selection.
+At the same time, as discussed in Appendix \ref{ap:ext_as2}, under Assumption \ref{as:abstate}, the identification strategy in the main text targets causal effects only for units with observed outcomes at baseline.
+Nonetheless, this strategy can be extended to target causal effects regardless of whether the units were observed in the pre-treatment period, as shown in Appendix \ref{ap:ext_as2}.

-Finally, I formalize the random sampling assumption in Assumption \ref{as:rand_samp}. \begin{assumption} Random Sampling. $\{Y_{i1},Y_{i2}, S_{i1}, S_{i2},G_{i}\}_{i=1}^{N}$ are independent and identically distributed. \end{assumption} Assumption \ref{as:rand_samp} implies that the units are sampled from a larger population.
-Therefore, the expectations throughout the paper are meant to capture the sampling-based uncertainty \parencite{abadie_sampling-based_2020}.
+Finally, I formalize the random sampling assumption in Assumption \ref{as:rand_samp}. \begin{assumption} Random Sampling. $\{Y_{i1},Y_{i2}, S_{i1}, S_{i2},G_{i}\}_{i=1}^{N}$ are independent and identically distributed with joint distribution $P_{Y,G,S}$, and supp$(Y_{it}) \subset \mathbb{R}\cup\{*\}$, supp$(S_{it}) = \{0,1\}$, and supp$(G_{i}) = \{0,1\}$. \end{assumption} Assumption \ref{as:rand_samp} implies that the units are sampled from a larger population.
+Even when the outcome $Y_{it}$ is not observed for some units, the researcher knows that those units were included in the sample.
+I use the convention that $Y_{it} = *$ for units with $S_{it} = 0$.
+For example, wages are only observed for employed workers, but researchers also observe which workers are unemployed; quality of life is only observed for survivors, but researchers know which patients died; and academic performance is only observed for enrolled students, but researchers know which students dropped out.
+Accordingly, the expectations throughout the paper are meant to capture the sampling-based uncertainty \parencite{abadie_sampling-based_2020}.